 Top of the Funnel

-Marketing really is like a relationship.
+Marketing is like a relationship.
 The top of the funnel is your first meeting.
-Maybe you lock eyes across the room and just have to introduce yourselves.
+You could lock eyes across the room and feel the need to introduce yourselves.
 Maybe you were set up by some well-meaning friends.
 Your goal at this point is to sound as interesting as possible without stretching the truth or getting too in-depth.
-Because lies and overshares scare people off, right?
+Because lies and oversharing scare people off, right?

-The content you provide for those at the top of the funnel usually includes general blogs, fun videos, press releases, and maybe social media posts.
-You want to hook them without giving too much away.
+The top of the funnel is about hooking consumers without overloading them with sales information.
 If they’re interested, they’ll stick around to learn more.
 And then you’ll go on your second date.

 Middle of the Funnel

-The content for the middle of the funnel is a lot harder to nail down.
+The content for the middle of the funnel takes a lot more work to nail down.
 For that reason, many people either back away at this point or skip this part of the relationship and jump right into commitment.
-Commitment is great, but without the trust built in the middle of the funnel, loyalty often falters.
+Commitment is great, but without the trust built in the middle of the funnel, consumers aren’t ready to make the jump.

 Bottom of the Funnel

-Most of the time, a free trial, a personal demonstration, or a discount is all you need to get the ball rolling.
+Sometimes, a free trial, a personal demonstration, a discount, or customer testimonials are all you need to get the ball rolling.
 Blogs and social media posts should remind the buyers what a great choice they’ve made.
+However, don’t expect all your leads to follow through to conversion.
+In fact, the average conversion rate for the eCommerce industry is only 1.84%.
+That’s why awareness is so crucial because you need a considerable number of consumers seeing your brand to get just a few buying.

 Now you’re ready to build great relationships with your potential customers.
-Just don’t neglect the middle of the funnel simply because it’s hard to create that content.
+Don’t neglect the middle of the funnel simply because creating that content is hard.
 The time you take to build trust and rapport with buyers will result in great rewards later.

 Explore Latest Posts